bigdondon/apple_developer_issue/Readme_EN.md

 中文：
 <https://github.com/bigdondon/apple_developer_issue/blob/master/README.md>

+* Until the morning of September 28, no progress.

 After hearing this troublesome issue times from developers, finally, I have encountered it now.
 My developer account was notified to be terminated on September 26th.

 This will cause all my apps to be removed from AppStore.